How is a cancer of unknown primary diagnosed?

 - A duplication happens when all or part of a chromosome has been copied so that there are too many copies of it in the cell.

 One drawback of cytogenetic testing is that it usually takes about 3 weeks to get results.
 This is because the cancer cells must grow in lab dishes for about 2 weeks before their chromosomes are ready to be viewed under the microscope.
-A newer form of chromosome testing is called fluorescence in situ hybridization (FISH).
+Another form of chromosome testing is called fluorescence in situ hybridization (FISH).
 FISH uses special fluorescent dyes to recognize specific chromosome changes in certain types of cancer.
 An advantage of FISH is that it takes less time than standard cytogenetic testing.
-The disadvantage is that doctors must have an idea of what chromosome changes they are looking for ahead of time.
+The disadvantage is that it only looks for specific genes and chromosome changes, so doctors must have an idea of what they are looking for ahead of time.

 Molecular genetic testing

-Testing cancer cells’ DNA using methods like polymerase chain reaction (PCR) can find some chromosome changes that can’t be seen under a microscope in cytogenetic tests.
+Testing cancer cells’ DNA using methods like polymerase chain reaction (PCR) can find some genes and chromosome changes that can’t be seen under a microscope in cytogenetic tests.
 PCR testing can find some translocations in parts of chromosomes too small to be seen with usual cytogenetic testing, but like FISH it requires that the doctors know what they are looking for.
-It can also be used to look for a certain virus (Epstein-Barr virus) that’s found in nasopharyngeal cancer.
+It can also be used to look for a certain viruses.
+For example, it can be used to find the Epstein-Barr virus, which is seen in nasopharyngeal cancer.
 Finding this virus in cancer cells from an enlarged neck lymph node can mean that it’s a nasopharyngeal cancer.

 This sophisticated testing is not needed in most cases, but it’s sometimes helpful in classifying some cancers when other tests have not provided clues regarding their origin.